brandon-nguyen-lam/README/README.md

 My newfound passion is in software development, where I like to spend time creating personal projects.
 Some of my projects are Annote, a live-transcription digital notebook app, and my TFT Simulator and Calculator, which replicates Riot Games' Teamfight Tactics in-game shop system and uses hypergeometric distribution to calculate the percentage of hitting a specific unit.
 I’m most comfortable using Python, Java, SQL, and React.

 ## 🖥️ Work Experience
+- 🚀 Incoming Software Engineer at NASA - Jun 2023 to Aug 2023
 - 👨‍💻 Software Engineer Intern at UnitedHealth Group - Jan 2023 to Jun 2023
 - 📊 Data Analytics Intern at Mobalytics - Sep 2022 to Nov 2022